A Simple Algorithm for Exact Multinomial Tests: Exact -Values via Acceptance Regions

 The current implementation of Algorithm \ref{Algo:P-val} accurately finds $p$-values of order roughly as small as $10^{-10}$.
 Smaller $p$-values will often lead to negative output because of limited computational precision in the addition of many floating point numbers.
 To ensure accurate results, I recommend to choose $\theta$ no less than $10^{-8}$ with the current implementation.

-During early runs of the simulation study described in Section \ref{Sec:4}, it was noticed that the runtime of Algorithm \ref{Algo:P-val} tends to increase drastically if the null distribution contains very small probabilities, that is, there exists some $i$ with $\pi_i \ll n^{-1}$.
-This is due to the acceptance regions becoming very flat and containing mostly points within a lower dimensional face of the discrete simplex for such null hypotheses.
-In this case, $n$ is too small for Proposition \ref{Prop:GrowthAR} below to take effect.
+During early runs of the simulation study described in Section \ref{Sec:4}, it was noticed that the runtime of Algorithm \ref{Algo:P-val} tends to increase drastically if the null distribution contains a very small probability $\pi_i \ll n^{-1}$ for some $i \leq m$.
+In this case, the acceptance region is very flat, containing mostly points within a lower dimensional face of the discrete simplex, as hits in category $i$ are improbable under the null.
+Hence, the asymptotic advantage of Algorithm \ref{Algo:P-val} discussed in the next subsection requires large sample size $n$ to take effect under sparse null hypotheses.
 As a heuristic, which turned out to be an effective remedy, the implementation does not enumerate entire balls if $n\cdot\pi_i < \frac12$, but only considers points $z\in\Deltamn$ with small $z_i$, by skipping all points $z$ for which $\P_\pi(X_i \geq z_i) < \theta\cdot 10^{-8}$.